Everything You Need to Know About Parking Your Car in San Francisco

 3. Street cleaning schedule

 Street cleaning times are indicated in every parking zone.
-You cannot park your car before the street cleaning has occurred.
+You cannot park your car before the street sweeping has occurred.
 If you are sure the streets have already been swept, you can park the car in the area, even if sweeping hours have not yet expired.
 You can find a street sweeping schedule for San Francisco neighborhoods here.

 Other rules for parking in San Francisco